pgr-me/markdown-cv/index.md

 __Understanding Group Biases__ As part of an AI solution for a defense research entity to understand group biases, designed and coded a web scraping tool to retrieve, organize, and assimilate reader comments data from popular press articles across the political spectrum.
 Please visit https://github.com/GallupGovt/ugb to see which portions of the code base I contributed to.

+### Gallup
-`Feb 2017 - Jan 2019` __Application Developer__
+`Feb 2017 - Jan 2019` __Application Developer,__ Washington, DC

 __Price Optimization Model__ Used Bayesian structural time series and econometric techniques to estimate optimal pricing that influenced senior leadership to drastically change prices of signature products with potential multi-million dollar YoY impact on revenue.

 __Job Title Classifier__ Built logistic regression job title classifier using NLP techniques to generate standardized set of job types, which we used as data inputs to score marketing leads.

-__Analysis of Global Coaching Market__ To inform senior leadership's strategy regarding coaches, led the quantitative analysis of the global coaching market.
+__Analysis of Global Coaching Market__
+- To inform senior leadership's strategy regarding coaches, led the quantitative analysis of the global coaching market.
 Identified key market segments and quantified served and addressable portions of each.
 Organized findings into presentation and delivered my portion of the work to key stakeholders.

-__Strengths Coach Bot__ Key member of initiative to prototype an Amazon Alexa-powered coach chat bot.
+__Strengths Coach Bot__
+- Key member of initiative to prototype an Amazon Alexa-powered coach chat bot.
 My contributions included 1) connecting each piece of the application together so that it functioned as required; 2) debugging code; 3) meeting with senior leadership to discuss strategic options to continue to develop the prototype; 4) meeting with prospective client at its annual leadership retreat to discuss how the prototype could prove beneficial; 5) demonstrating utility of prototype to subset of retreat attendees, who by and large liked the prototype.

 __Ongoing Ecommerce Reporting__ Created data acquisition, cleaning, and analysis jobs in Python to generate reports for key stakeholders on various aspects of firm's ecommerce business.